 How Does a CTRM Software Company Actually Function?

-From the moment a CTRM implementation begins, the client will work closely with the vendor’s project manager.
+From the moment a CTRM implementation begins, the client will work closely with the vendor’s business analysts.
 This relationship will continue throughout the client’s use of the software.
-But what exactly does a CTRM project manager do?
-As you will see, this role is both a key and important one that hopefully, this article will address with help from one of Amphora’s senior project managers, Meghana Manda, (M).
+But what exactly does a CTRM business analyst do?
+Hopefully, this article will address exactly that with the help from two of Amphora’s senior business analysts, Bhuvnesh Saraswat, (B) and Luis Villegas, (L).

 Understanding the role Describe your role at Amphora highlighting the areas you specialise in?

-What in your view are the greatest risks and challenges for a CTRM project manager?
-M: A project manager must control any potential issues that are encountered during the project.
+What in your view are the greatest risks and challenges for a CTRM business analyst?

 Understanding the individual